 Fig. 2.5 Here

 The abuses perpetrated by the regime associated with Congo Free State, run as a personal fiefdom of King Leopold, had been cause for concern among missionaries since the late nineteenth century.
 Each village in the Congo was required to harvest a certain amount of rubber for Belgian concession companies.
-Failure to meet target meant that sentries from the companies would visit the site and massacre, torture and harass the villagers.
+Failure to meet this target meant that sentries from the companies would visit the site and massacre, torture, and harass the villagers.
 In some cases, the sentries would amputate the hand of a victim, either as a form of torture or to prove to their overseers that a bullet had found its target.
 When Reverend Sjoblom of the American Baptist Mission visited London in 1897, he met with humanitarian groups in England and described the events he had witnessed.
 When informing the American public of Sjoblom’s activities, the headline in the New York Times declared “Terrible Atrocities Committed in the Upper Congo Country.”

-It would be several more years before thousands of people attended public meetings across Britain and the USA to protest against the administration of King Leopold.
-The groundwork had been laid by missionaries like Sjoblom, and representations in the British House of Commons by members of the Aborigines’ Protection Society and its members’ authorship of pamphlets and books.
-A key factor for the emergence of a popular movement was the influence of Edmund Dene Morel, an energetic journalist with longstanding trade ties to Africa, who established the Congo Reform Association in 1903 and helped transform the issue into a mass movement of moral outrage.
-That same year the growing controversy had encouraged the British government to request a report from Roger Casement, the British consul on the Upper Congo, who duly confirmed the loss of life, extortion and mutilation that had occurred there.
-Morel was also canny in drawing missionary organisations within his orbit, and he persuaded Dr Grattan Guinness, head of one of the Congo’s largest missions, the Regions Beyond Missionary Union, to join him on the platform.
+It would be several more years before thousands of people attended public meetings across Britain and the United States to protest against the administration of King Leopold.
+The groundwork had been laid by missionaries like Sjoblom and representations in the British House of Commons by members of the Aborigines’ Protection Society and its members’ authorship of pamphlets and books.
+A key factor for the emergence of a popular movement was the influence of Edmund Dene Morel, an energetic journalist with long-standing trade ties to Africa, who established the Congo Reform Association in 1903 and helped transform the issue into a mass movement of moral outrage.
+That same year the growing controversy had encouraged the British government to request a report from Roger Casement, the British consul on the Upper Congo, who duly confirmed the loss of life, extortion, and mutilation that had occurred there.
+Morel was also canny in drawing missionary organizations within his orbit, and he persuaded Dr. Grattan Guinness, head of one of the Congo’s largest missions, the Regions Beyond Missionary Union, to join him on the platform.
 Ultimately Congo missionaries John and Alice Harris left their missionary union to join the Congo Reform Association.
-When seeking publicity for their cause, missionaries invoked the language of the Bulgarian agitation to galvanise attention.
+When seeking publicity for their cause, missionaries invoked the language of the Bulgarian agitation to galvanize attention.
 One British missionary, the Reverend A. E. Scrivener, declared: “The Bulgarian atrocities might be considered as mildness itself when compared with what was done here.”
 Meetings were held throughout the country “to protest against the atrocities perpetuated on the Congo.”
-Kevin Grant argues that it was the moral imprimatur bestowed upon the cause by missionary involvement that facilitated its transformation into a popular protest movement that attracted thousands of people to its meetings in Britain and North America.
+Kevin Grant argues that it was the moral imprimatur bestowed upon the cause by missionary involvement that facilitated its transformation into a popular protest movement attracting thousands of people to its meetings in Britain and North America.